-- Ongoing stakeholder engagement and communication that includes the development and execution of a communications plan to engage health plans, CBOs such as Centers for Independent Living or Aging and Disability Resource Centers, physician offices, hospitals and clinics, CBAS providers, county behavioral health agencies, public authorities, county IHSS workers, MSSP sites, and consumers. - Beneficiary and provider outreach and education that includes the development and dissemination of fact sheets, enrollment notices, educational and informational materials, and choice packets. - Rate development and actuarial analyses that include rate setting, risk adjustments, cost distributions, and the development of savings targets and outcome reporting. - Medicare data analyses and reporting that include processes and systems to link historical Medicare and Medi-Cal data for dissemination to health plans to conduct HRAs, integration of data for use in determining health plan assignments, assessing acuity and risk stratification and reporting of outcomes and trends. - Operational planning and transition management services that include strategic network management and integration of Cal MediConnect policies, coordinating and conducting health plan and State operational readiness activities, and assessments of post-implementation activities and operational training needs. - Project management support that includes the development and maintenance of project plans, tasks, activities, programmatic roles and responsibilities, and timelines.
-It also includes the development and implementation of processes to identify, mitigate, and resolve project issues and risks, along with the preparation and dissemination of project progress and tracking reports for various State and federal agencies - MLTSS program evaluation analyses based on data currently collected from the MLTSS population.
+- Ongoing stakeholder engagement and communication that includes the development and execution of a communications plan to engage health plans, CBOs such as Centers for Independent Living or Aging and Disability Resource Centers, physician offices, hospitals and clinics, CBAS providers, county behavioral health agencies, public authorities, county IHSS workers, MSSP sites, and consumers. - Beneficiary and provider outreach and education that includes the development and dissemination of fact sheets, enrollment notices, educational and informational materials, and choice packets. - Rate development and actuarial analyses that include rate setting, risk adjustments, cost distributions, and the development of savings targets and outcome reporting. - Medicare data analyses and reporting that include processes and systems to link historical Medicare and Medi-Cal data for dissemination to health plans to conduct HRAs, integration of data for use in determining health plan assignments, assessing acuity and risk stratification and reporting of outcomes and trends. - Operational planning and transition management services that include strategic network management and integration of Cal MediConnect policies, coordinating and conducting health plan and state operational readiness activities, and assessments of post-implementation activities and operational training needs. - Project management support that includes the development and maintenance of project plans, tasks, activities, programmatic roles and responsibilities, and timelines.
+It also includes the development and implementation of processes to identify, mitigate, and resolve project issues and risks, along with the preparation and dissemination of project progress and tracking reports for various state and federal agencies - Orchestrate and facilitate the implementation and successful accomplishment of all components of the transition of the MSSP from a 1915(c) HCBS waiver to a managed care benefit, including the development and implementation of a project management plan. - MLTSS program evaluation analyses based on data currently collected from the

+MLTSS population.
 This includes trend analyses and tracking/monitoring beneficiaries throughout the CCI counties before and during implementation of the CCI program.